Thorbear/ThorBot/README.md

 ThorBot
 =======

-IRC-bot that gives information about monsters and items in the game MAngband
+An IRC-bot written in PHP that may be queried from in-game for information about monsters and items in the game MAngband